tdwg/vocab/README.md

 ## Background

-Here are some key documents that form crucial background for our discussions:
+Here are some key documents that formed crucial background the discussions:

 * [Report of the TDWG Vocabulary Management Task Group](gbif_TDWG_Vocabulary_Management_Task_Group_en_v1.0.pdf) (2013-09-20).
 Permanent URL: [http://www.gbif.org/resource/80862](http://www.gbif.org/resource/80862).
 This document contains a summary of the Darwin Core (DwC) Namespace Policy in section 2.5, discusses how the Policy has worked in practice in section 2.5.3, and lists disadvantages of the Policy as it is currently implemented in section 2.5.4.
 It provides recommendations regarding adoption of the DwC Namespace Policy as a general practice in section 2.6.2.